⭐ Why is 'Cache-Control: immutable' Important?

 Can 'Cache-Control: immutable' be used with dynamic content?

 No, it's best used with static and versioned content, as dynamic content may change often and require a different caching strategy.
+Dynamic resources typically need to be revalidated frequently to ensure users receive the most current information.

 What happens if a resource changes after setting it as immutable?

 You would need to ensure the cache is invalidated, typically by changing the resource's version or URL.
+This can be achieved through techniques like cache-busting, where the file name is altered whenever the content changes, prompting the browser to fetch the new version.

 Does 'Cache-Control: immutable' improve SEO?

 While not directly an SEO factor, improved loading times from efficient caching may indirectly contribute to better SEO performance as page speed is a ranking factor.
+Faster load times can enhance user experience, leading to lower bounce rates and higher engagement, which are beneficial for SEO.

 🔍 Related Performance Terms